 It is here that you will find several small shops and also a few restaurants and pubs.
 Several larger shops have nowadays moved away from the center – as in most of Sweden.
 So there are a lot more space for walking around and enjoying the old small buildings.
-Along the main street you will find both the town hall and the church of S:t Nicolai, dating back to medieval times.
+Along the main street, you will find both the town hall and the church of S:t Nicolai, dating back to medieval times.

 Nyköpingshus is a large medieval castle that was one of the most important strong holds in its heyday.
 To this day the story from the year 1317 is being told: it is a tale about king Birger and his two brothers Erik and Valdemar.
 Birger had invited both his brothers to a Christmas banquet.
-Apparently there were some family issues as the party tended with Birger throwing his brothers into the dungeons and letting them starve to death.
+Apparently, there were some family issues as the party tended with Birger throwing his brothers into the dungeons and letting them starve to death.

-Today the castle is slightly more peaceful (the geese and their err… business might take out the aggressiveness in people) and it is a perfect place for a pick-nick in the grass along the castle walls.
-Walking around both inside and outside the castle gives you a feeling about how old it is.
+Today the castle is slightly more peaceful (the geese and their err… business might take out the aggressiveness in people) and it is a perfect place for a picknick in the grass along the castle walls.
+Walking around both inside and outside the castle gives you a feeling of how old it is.
 It is very worthwhile to enter the museum (it’s free of charge) as you will learn a lot about local and national history.

 The Nyköping Harbor